-This bill amends the existing prohibition on teaching discrimination by adding a requirement for a specific mental state, or mens rea, to be established for violations.
-The introductory paragraph of RSA 193:40, I is revised to state that no pupil in any public school shall be
+This bill amends the existing prohibition on teaching discrimination by introducing the requirement of a mental state, or mens rea, as an element of the offense.
+Specifically, it modifies the introductory paragraph of RSA 193:40, I to state that no pupil in any public school shall be "intentionally or knowingly" taught or compelled to express belief in or support for certain discriminatory concepts.
+This change aims to clarify the intent behind the actions that would constitute a violation of the law.

 Statutes affected: Introduced: 193:40